canonical/rockcraft/docs/reference.rst

 ..............
 init
 ^^^^
-Initializes a rockcraft project with a boilerplate ``rockcraft.yaml`` configuration file.
+Initializes a rockcraft project with a boilerplate ``rockcraft.yaml`` file.

 help
 ^^^^